NVIDIA/proxyfs/retryrpc/perfrpc/README.md

   `===== PERFRPC - Clients: 10 Messages per Client: 10 Total Messages: 100 ---- Test Duration: 6.207882ms`

 illustrating how many clients and total messages were sent followed by the length of time to run the test
+## Tips for large number of clients

+It is important to have enough file descriptors for your clients and servers.

+We suggest running as `root` and setting the `ulimit` high such as

+  `ulimit -n 1000000`